msaroff/bbCodeWebEx/ReadMe.txt

 Wrote the code used to access the contents of the clipboard, available at https://github.com/NiklasGollenstede/es6lib/, specifically the dom.js file.
 (Released under MIT License)
 [erosman]

 Wrote the code for internationalization of HTML pages.
 He is also a prolific author of Firefox extensions.
-(It's 5 AMAZING lines of code, without a specific license listed.)
+(It's 5 lines of code, without a specific license listed.)
 Lebedev Konstantin [RubaXa], [owen-m1], and Sean Kelly [seank-com]

 Authors of the SortableJS Library.
 (Released under MIT License) Charles E. Saroff [w4t3rf1r3]

-All icons and logos, © Charles E. Saroff.
+The icons and logos "bbcwbx.svg" and "bbcwbx-icon.svg" are © 2019 Charles E. Saroff.
 Check out his Deviant Art to contact him or to get license details before using on any fork or other program.
 License

-© 2018 Matthew G. Saroff, except where noted, all work here is licensed under:
+© 2019 Matthew G. Saroff, except where noted, all work here is licensed under:

 The MIT License (MIT)